aimeos/prisma/README.md

 base64) can be derived from the URL content but URLs can't be created from binary/base64 data.

-All methods return a FileResponse object (besides *describe()*, which returns a TextResponse object) that contains the file data and optional meta and usage data.
+The methods return a FileResponse or TextResponse object that contains the returned data and optional meta and usage data.

 **File data** is available by: